KingJem/frida-server-manger/README.md

 - Install frida-server on Android devices
 - Run frida-server with custom options
-- List frida-server files on the device and show their versions
+- List frida-server files on the device with enhanced version detection
+- Filter frida-server files by name
 - Check frida versions and compatibility
 - Easy-to-use command-line interface